silexlabs/Cocktail/demo/market/readme.txt

  => "nme test "WebApp.nmml" flash" command does not copy the ..\bin\assets to \Export\flash\bin\assets directory as expected => text fields are not displayed
  => loaded images make windows app crash
+-when using -webkit-box-sizing:border-box; on iOS safari, the first time it does not work: and lines which should contain 2 cells are only containing one